 The gold mineralization at Weepah occurs within two broad shear zones.
 The western shear zone was exploited by the small open pit and adjacent underground workings.
 The eastern shear zone was exploited by historic workings and was extended by recent drilling.
 The zones have been traced for several hundred meters along strike and variably down dip.
 Portions of the shear zones are exposed at surface or in workings and portions have been traced by widely spaced drill holes beneath shallow gravel cover, which is generally less than 10m to 30m thick.
 Vein textures and geochemistry suggest the mineralization is similar to many other mesothermal vein deposits along the western margin of North America.

-Work conducted by Valterra earlier this year included data compilation, 3D modeling, and identification of drill targets.
+Work conducted by Valterra in 2017 included data compilation, 3D modeling, and identification of drill targets.
 Confirmation sampling by Valterra in the open pit yielded results similar to those reported by others.
 Highlighted Valterra sampling includes:

 - South Pit face - Chip-channel samples of up to 3m of 9.01 g/t Au and 7m of 5.67 g/t Au in two adjacent samples,